Self Employed Mileage Allowance Explained

 The self-employed mileage allowance is the amount set by HMRC that you can claim for using your personal vehicle for business reasons as an allowable business expense on your tax return.

 The mileage rates set by HMRC are set at a rate per mile that contributes to the cost of wear and tear on a vehicle as well as fuel, MOT and servicing.
 Other car expenses are not tax deductibles such as MOT, repairs and fuel.
+So depending on your circumstances, it may be more cost-effective to buy a car through your business instead.

 How to Calculate the Self-Employed Mileage Allowance for Self Assessment